serranolabs-io/serranolabs.io-site/docs/the-missing-piece-to-agile.md

 - Estimates can be more effectively made - understanding that there are possible technical limitations or some features are frankly incomplete / need more time to be thought through can allow other parts of the organization to plan around these limitations.
 - Saves A LOT of time - Since gaps in understanding will be bridged, this will clarify the constraints and limitations that PM, UX, and Eng have to work with.
 THis means that their effort will be spent more productively.
 - UX mocks contain a lot of ambiguity, leading to misinterpretations.
 Resolving this ambiguity will prevent any "UX Audits" from being needed to be done.

+I have listed only 3 main benefits, but these 3 benefits have a ripple effect throughout the organizations.

+In Summary, _Agile_ is sometimes impossible, as understood by the equation quality = budget _ scope _ time.
+In order to prevent these situations, we have to optimize for agility (Agile never mentions how you can do so).
+Optimizing for agility means that requirements are stamped with the Definition of "done" by resolving all ambiguity.